ugognw/mypy-upgrade/README.md

 ## Command-Line Options

 You may want to include the error descriptions provided by `mypy` in the suppression comments so that you can fix them later.
+You can do so using the `-d` (or `--with-descriptions`) option

     mypy-upgrade --report mypy_report.txt -d -p MY_PACKAGE

-Files and directories can also be passed as positional arguments:
+To selectively silence errors in packages and modules, use the `-p` (`--package`) and `-m` (`--module`) options, respectively:

-    mypy-upgrade --report mypy_report.txt path/to/my_package/ path/to/another_package/
+Similarly, to selectively silence errors in files and directories, pass them in as positional arguments:

-    mypy-upgrade --report mypy_report.txt path/to/a/module.py
+    mypy-upgrade --report mypy_report.txt path/to/my_package/ path/to/a/module.py

 For a full list of all options and their descriptions, run